-The ‘shoulder season’ is what we travel industry types call the season just before and just after the summer.
-It’s not quite the off-season - that's winter - but it’s not the high season either.
-In other words, it's spring, and autumn or fall.
+You may be wondering what the shoulder season is?
+It’s what we, in the travel industry, call the season just before and just after the summer.
+In other words, it's spring and autumn.
 And in Scotland this means April-May and September-October.

 Scotland is amazing all year long, so you can never go wrong!
 Also, the beauty of having weather that is similar throughout the year is that there isn’t a period of intense cold or intense heat to avoid.